More

 Pay attention to conditions and service preferences mentioned in the client’s request for quotation and how such requests may affect your prices.
 An example of some preferences to watch out for include:

-Holidays/Weekend: Do you work on weekend and holidays?
+Holidays/Weekends: Do you work on weekends and holidays?
 Do you charge extra for weekend and holiday deliveries/jobs?

 Additional Features: As seen in the example above, if your product/service can be customized or features can be added on, clearly capture the various prices for each feature.